Prepare to be shocked: despite all the bad news you have heard about carbs the real key to a long, healthy life is to eat more of them, not less.

 3. Start reading labels

-One of the best ways to avoid processed foods and ensure you consume more fiber is to carefully read the15 veggies 4 week diet labels of the food products you buy.
+One of the best ways to avoid processed foods and ensure you consume more fiber is to carefully read the labels of the food products you buy.
 Three things to take particular note of are:

 If your diet has been less than ideal in the past and you have accumulated excess weight that you would now like to get rid of, a new groundbreaking approach that is having a lot of success for dieters of all types is The 4 Week Diet System.